Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 ### env.toml

-Configuration file `env.toml` can be used to control various aspects of environment wrapping, including action_space, observation_space, initial observation and parameter initialization.

-The following sections are taken from the template file.
+The `env.toml` configuration file allows for manipulation of different aspects of environment wrapping, such as the action_space, observation_space, initial observation, and parameter initialization.
+The excerpt below is derived from the template file.

 #### Basic setting
 Control features to be generated for the module.